 During the review period, Metropolitan Coal continued subsidence monitoring for infrastructure in consultation with the infrastructure owners.
-The maximum observed total conventional subsidence along sections of the 300 XL Line and Optic Water Line was greater than predicted for the review period.
+The maximum observed total conventional subsidence along the 300 XL Line was greater than predicted for the review period.

-As a result, and as reported in the Metropolitan Coal 2020 Six-Monthly Review, the Sydney Water pipeline and Telstra optical fibre cable were at Level 2 significance, and the Old Princes Highway and Optus Fibre Cable were at Level 3 significance at the end of June 2020 in accordance with the relevant Metropolitan Coal Longwalls 305-307 Built Features Management Plan TARP.
+As a result, and as reported in the Metropolitan Coal 2021 Six-Monthly Review, the Sydney Water pipeline, Telstra optical fibre cable and Sydney Trains tower were at Level 2 significance, and the Old Princes Highway and Optus Fibre Cable were at Level 3 significance at the end of June 2021 in accordance with the relevant Metropolitan Coal Longwalls 305-307 Built Features Management Plan TARP.

-At the end of the review period, sections of the Sydney Water pipeline and Optus optical fibre cable were at Level 3 significance, and the Old Princes Highway and Telstra optical fibre cable had returned to Level 1 in accordance with the relevant Metropolitan Coal Longwalls 305-307 Built Features Management Plan TARP (Table 9).
+At the end of the review period, the Sydney Water pipeline, Waterfall cemetery and Sydney Trains telecommunications tower were at Level 2 significance, and the Old Princes Highway and Optus Fibre Cable were at Level 3 significance in accordance with the relevant Metropolitan Coal Longwalls 305-307 Built Features Management Plan TARP (Table 9).